Rockford as a Place for Healing

 But she was right; it’s better to advocate for something than always saying “no.” So let’s advocate for making Rockford a place of healing and a refuge for the poor.
 Lord knows we have plenty of poor to work with (and no, they aren’t coming from someplace else).
 Rockford could be a city where people turn their lives around, are inspired and encouraged.
 We respect the Mayo Clinic in Rochester, Minnesota as a place of healing the body using the latest techniques.
 I pray Rockford becomes a model of healing lives, habits, and one’s soul.

 Rockford has all the problems of a big city, but is small enough to get a handle on them.
 Two examples: RUM advocated for helping intravenous drug users and women who sold themselves for sex on the streets.
 There were many social service agencies that supported our actions and helped find resources and ideas for outreach.
 It was controversial, but cutting edge.
 Rockford’s helping network is oftentimes congenial and mutually beneficial.
-I recall when Mayor Charles Box started the Homeless Task Force.
+I recall when Mayor Charles Box (or was it John McNamara?) started the Homeless Task Force.
 Public & private agency leaders and staffers shared ideas and tried to patch the bigger holes in our tenuous safety net.
 Instead of fighting over turf and shrinking tax dollars, those who work with poor families worked with each other.

 Rockford has many things going for helping the poor: number one is affordable housing.
 Some people may bemoan the slump in home prices, but it does allow for people to share apartments and living spaces.
 There is a network of support for many families that would otherwise be out on the street.
 Food is also affordable, available and sometimes plentiful.
 Rockford has many nationally recognized organizations, from Crusader Clinic to Milestones to Carpenter’s Place (and I am not going to name them all).
 People come to Rockford to learn how to save lives.